 Choose your theory, I will try to offer some, and you can search libraries and the internet for many more.
 Some theories work for some contexts, some may not, or not yet.

-It would be good to hear where you get to.
+If you read any of my work, it would be good to hear where you get to.
 Contact is very welcome.